Dave Gallagher: Final years

 After just one season in Atlanta, Gallagher signed as a free agent with the Philadelphia Phillies.
 After batting just .190 as a pinch hitter with the Braves, Gallagher went six for ten with four doubles pinch hitting for the Phillies.
 He was traded back to the first place California Angels shortly after the non-waiver trade deadline for minor leaguer Kevin Flora and a player to be named later.

 Though the Angels were interested in bringing Gallagher back for the 1996 season, the two sides were unable to reach an agreement.
 He ended up signing a minor league deal with the Cleveland Indians with an invitation to Spring training.
 He was cut on March 22, and retired.

 Teaching the game

 Gallagher served as hitting instructor for the Eastern League's Trenton Thunder in 1997 and 1998.
-He was a baseball coach at Notre Dame High School in Mercer County, New Jersey in 1999, and Mercer County Community College in 2000.
+He was a baseball coach at Notre Dame High School in Mercer County, New Jersey, in 1999, and Mercer County Community College in 2000.

 While in the minors, Gallagher invented the "Stride tutor" to help batters regulate their strides.
 In 2003, Gallagher opened the Dave Gallagher Baseball Academy.
-He and Mark Gola wrote an instructional book entitled The Little League Hitter's Journal (Little League Baseball Guide), released in 2005.
+He and Mark Gola wrote an instructional book titled The Little League Hitter's Journal (Little League Baseball Guide), released in 2005.

 In 2001, Gallagher opened a baseball camp near his home in Millstone Township, New Jersey.